Sign up for our FREE 8-week course to get on the property ladder.

 A fixed rate home loan has a flat interest rate that doesn't change for a set amount of time that is agreed upon between you and your lender.
 In countries like the USA, home buyers can choose fixed rate home loans for long periods of time including the popular 30 year fixed rate home loan.
 This allows them to plan out their payments and set monthly budgets accordingly.
-While these are popular in the States and offered by most home loan lenders there, Australian lenders don’t really offer these long-term loans mainly due to buyers’ tendencies to choose variable rate loans.

 Currently, you'll be able to find fixed rate home loans in Australia for a maximum of between 10 and 15 years.
 You might also be able to extend your fixed rate loan for another 15 years once the original term is up.
 This basically gives you the 30 year fixed rate that Americans enjoy.

-How do they work?
+How do long-term fixed rates work?

 A long-term fixed rate home loan works in the same way that any other fixed rate home loan does.
-The only difference between the loans is that with the 30 year fixed rate loan the interest rate is fixed for the length of the loan instead of shorter terms such as one to five years.

-Fixed rate loans do offer stability for the length of the loan but they sometimes are without the additional features of shorter fixed rate loans or their variable loan counterparts.
+Fixed rate loans offer stability for the length of the loan but they sometimes are without the additional features of shorter fixed rate loans or their variable loan counterparts.
 Long-term fixed rate home loans, like those offered in the States, usually are without features like redraw facilities and offset accounts.
 These loans may also take away your ability to make additional repayments to pay off your loan faster or they may set limitations regarding how much in extra repayments you can make each year.

 Things to consider about lengthy fixed term home loans